gracebir/auth-system-app/README.md

-# Per Diem challenge
+# Mstore

-This is a [Next.js] and bootstrapped with [npx create-next-app@latest](https://nextjs.org/docs/getting-started/installation)
+This is a (Next.js APP)[Next.js] and it is bootstrapped with [npx create-next-app@latest](https://nextjs.org/docs/getting-started/installation)

-# the Per Diem Store Register challenge
+# The Managing store schedule app

 ## Welcome! 👋

-This is a solution to the Gym Traning.
-The Gym challenge help us to improve our front-end skills by building realistic projects.
-In this exercise, we will use React and tailwindcss.

 ## Content